opentripplanner/OpenTripPlanner/doc/user/RouterConfiguration.md

 Split a travel search in smaller jobs and run them in parallel to improve performance.

 Use this parameter to set the total number of executable threads available across all searches.
-Multiple searches can run in parallel - this parameter have no effect with regard to that.
+Multiple searches can run in parallel - this parameter has no effect with regard to that.
 If 0, no extra threads are started and the search is done in one thread.